Production of RUTF.

 This network comprising private companies and NGOs in Africa, America and Asia produces and distributes Nutriset products.
 Tied to Nutriset by a franchise contract, franchisees have the right to use Nutriset brands and have access to the transfer of technical and commercial know-how (manufacturing processes and methods, installation of industrial tools, implementation and tracking of quality, logistics systems, etc.), as well as continuous assistance.

 Production capacity is rapidly enlarging thanks to the growth of current network members.
-From 7,500 metric tons in 2009, network production capacity increased significantly to 28,000 metric tons in 2011 and reached 52,600 metric tons in 2017.
 This technology transfer strategy has resulted in the creation of over 500 jobs within the network and the development of national or regional agricultural sectors through the purchase of locally available raw materials and the development of skills and knowledge (agro-industry and analysis laboratories).